 Cats roam over wide areas so ask your neighbours if they know who the cat belongs to.
 Create a found poster and put it up around the area where you found the cat, share a photo on social media, local community apps and on any lost cat websites.

 Report the cat to your local rescue centres and vets

 Report to your local rescue centres and vets as many of them will keep a lost and found database.

-Our Lost Dogs & Cats Line is open seven days a week from 8am until 7pm to receive reports of missing or found animals within the M25 area.
+Our Lost Cats Line is open seven days a week from 8am until 5pm to receive reports of missing or found animals within the M25 area.
 The team also works with other lost and found agencies around the country to help reunite as many dogs and cats with their owners as possible.

 If the cat is approachable take them to your local vet or rescue centre where they will be able to scan for a microchip with the owner's details.

-If you haven't found an owner after a couple of weeks take the stray to your local rescue centre.
-Our London centre accepts stray cats 24 hours a day.
-Our Old Windsor and Brands Hatch centres accept stray cats between 9am and 5pm.
+Our centres accept stray cats between 9am and 5pm only.
 Please contact us before bringing the cat to us.
 Unlike dogs, local authorities do not take in stray cats.

 If you decide to keep the cat, make sure you fully consider the commitment and responsibility of owning a pet.